Battle of Bharali (1615)

 The Battle of Bharali, fought in 1615, was a significant conflict of the Ahom–Mughal wars, resulting in a decisive Ahom victory.
 Following the Mughal defeat, Bali Narayan was installed as the tributary Raja of Darrang, adopting the title Dharma Narayan and establishing his capital on the south bank of the Brahmaputra within the Darrang region.
 The loss led to the dismissal of Qasim Khan, the Subadar (provincial governor) of Bengal, highlighting the strategic and political repercussions of the battle.

-Prelude

-In 1608, the Mughal general Islam Khan shifted the capital of Bengal Suba from Rajmahal to Dhaka.
-The city remained the capital under Prince Shuja, son of Emperor Shah Jahan, during his tenure as the subadar of Bengal.
-On July 11, 1608, the Mughal fleet entered the River Ichhamati near Dakchara in modern-day Dhaka district, while Islam Khan advanced slowly toward the city, combating rebellious zamindars (landlords) along the way.

-Said Khan, a local Shiqdar (revenue collector) of Chiliajuwar Pargana, came under attack from Mirza Mumin and Madhav Rai, the zamindar of Khalsi.
-Leading a force of 200 warboats, 400 cavalry, and 4,000 paiks (archers), the rebels overpowered the Mughal garrison.
-In response, Islam Khan dispatched Shahbaz Khan with 300 cavalry and 1,000 infantry to reinforce Chilia.
-Meanwhile, following Islam Khan's orders, Mirza Nathan and Raja Satrajit, the ruler of Bhusna who had accepted Mughal authority, carried out a khedda operation in Nazirpur to capture elephants for military purposes.